BCLibraries/burns-exhibits/content/Eleanor Early/gallery-page.md

 ---
-title: "add page title"
+title: "New Orleans Holiday"
 description: ""

 # Page order
-weight:  5
+weight:  4
 alwaysopen: true

 # Change to false to publish.